-- Friendship or liking: people comply easier when the request comes from a friend or someone they like.
+People comply easier when the request comes from a friend or someone they like.
 Social engineers will seek common ground and establish a friendship to get the target to comply with their request.

-- Commitment or consistency: once a person is committed to something, they are more likely to comply with “follow-up” requests, which are in line with the original request they agreed to.
+Once a person is committed to something, they are more likely to comply with “follow-up” requests, which are in line with the original request they agreed to.
 In social engineering, this could mean asking for a simple, easy thing first, and then slowly continuing with more detailed and personal requests.
 Once the target has complied with the first request, they are much more likely to agree to the rest

-- Scarcity: People are more likely to agree to a request if they feel the offer is scarce or will only be available for a short period of time.
+People are more likely to agree to a request if they feel the offer is scarce or will only be available for a short period of time.
 Social engineering uses this technique to use the target’s fear of missing out against them.

-- Reciprocity: People are likelier to comply with a request if they have been treated well by the person making the request.
+People are likelier to comply with a request if they have been treated well by the person making the request.
 For example, the social engineer could have done the target a small favor, in order to use their need for reciprocity against them.

-- Social validation: people are more likely to comply with a request if they consider it the socially correct thing to do.
+People are more likely to comply with a request if they consider it the socially correct thing to do.
 The social engineering attack could be framed as a socially-expected request, such as participating in a donation or joint effort.

-- Authority: Many people are especially trusting towards official authorities inside of an organization such as IT Support, Management or Security.
+Many people are especially trusting towards official authorities inside of an organization such as IT Support, Management or Security.
 This is called the principle of authority – one of the six principles of persuasion.
 If a social engineer camouflages as an authority or a legitimate entity, the target is more likely to comply with the request.